Discriminative Multimodal Learning via Conditional Priors in Generative Models: Experiments and Results

 \subsubsection{Image-to-Annotation with Flickr}

-We use the same data set in this section as \cite{srivastava2012multimodal}.
+We use the same data set in this section as that used in \cite{srivastava2012multimodal}.
 Most of the Flickr data corresponds to unlabeled images.
 We therefore used a two-stage training approach.
 Firstly, we trained our proposed model, but without the classifier and omitting the class label in the encoder, i.e. $q(\z|\x_{\smallO},\x_{\smallM})$.
 Secondly, we used the weights from the first stage in the corresponding networks of Eq. \ref{eq_convex_elbo} and used random weights at initialization for $y$ in the encoder $q(\z|\x_{\smallO},\x_{\smallM},y)$.

-We, following the standards set by previous research, used the mean average precision (mAP) to measure the classification performance of our proposed CMMD model for 10000 randomly selected images.
-Table \ref{table1} shows that CMMD and MVAE outperform previous image classification results.
+Following the standards set by previous research, we use the mean average precision (mAP) to measure the classification performance of our proposed CMMD model for 10000 randomly selected images.
+Table \ref{table1} shows that CMMD, \review{optimized with $\omega=0.5$}, and MVAE outperform previously proposed image classification methods.